gisumd/COVID-19-API-Documentation/docs/home.md

 Over half a million responses are collected daily.
 Data for the United States is not included in the World Symptoms Survey but is available at [covidcast.cmu.edu](https://delphi.cmu.edu/covidcast/?date=20210308&region=42003)

+---
+**Note:** Aggregates for the API, map, and survey results page are shown for **weighted countries only**.
+Please find the complete list of countries that are weighted by Facebook here.
+Microdata files include both weighted and unweighted countries.
+For more information on how to gain access to the microdata go [here](https://dataforgood.fb.com/docs/covid-19-symptom-survey-request-for-data-access/).

 ![Image of umd](https://geospatial.umd.edu/themes/custom/bsos_bootstrap/images/umd-globe.svg)